 CUL-1 Prior to the issuance of a grading permit by the City of Newport Beach, the project applicant shall retain a qualified archaeologist to periodically monitor ground-disturbing activities onsite and provide documentation of such retention to the City of Newport Beach Community Development Director.
 The archaeologist shall train project construction workers on the types of archaeological resources that could be found in site soils.
 The archaeologist shall periodically monitor project ground-disturbing activities.
-During construction activities, the project applicant shall allow representatives of cultural organizations, including traditionally-/culturally-affiliated Native American tribes (e.g., Gabrieleño Band of Mission Indians-Kizh Nation, Juaneno Band of Mission Indians Acjachemen Nation), to access the project site on a volunteer basis to monitor grading and excavation activities.
+During construction activities, if Native American resources (i.e. Tribal Cultural Resources) are encountered, a Cultural Resource Monitoring and Discovery Plan (CRMDP) shall be created and implemented to lay out the proposed personnel, methods, and avoidance/recovery framework for tribal cultural resources monitoring and evaluation activities within the project area.
+A consulting Native American tribe shall be retained and compensated as a consultant/monitor for the project site from the time of discovery to the completion of ground disturbing activities to monitor grading and excavation activities.
 If archaeological resources are encountered, all construction work within 50 feet of the find shall cease, and the archaeologist shall assess the find for importance and whether preservation in place without impacts is feasible.
 Construction activities may continue in other areas.
 If, in consultation with the City and affected Native American tribe (as deemed necessary), the discovery is determined to not be important, work will be permitted to continue in the area.
 Any resource that is not Native American in origin and that cannot be preserved in place shall be curated at a public, nonprofit institution with a research interest in the materials, such as the South Central Coastal Information Center at California State University, Fullerton.